Community Initiated Art

 Tree Streets Installation: Street Mural Layout

-Do you have an idea for a funded temporary or permanent public art project?
-Johnson City encourages public projects that enhance the community and increase connections between artists, neighborhoods and city residents.
 The Public Art Committee can assist you in a variety of ways.
 As you develop your project proposal, we can offer feedback and suggestions to ensure you have a realistic timeline and sufficient budget as well as a plan for ongoing maintenance once the work is installed.
 We can help you navigate city codes and statutes so you are sure to be in compliance, and we can coordinate presentation of your proposal to our committee and the City Commission.

-Tree Street Mural Team
+Tree Streets Mural Team

 For more information, please contact Cheyenne Kumbhare: ckumbhare@johnsoncitytn.org